 The Adams MB2 irons (3-PW) have a classic blade design.
 This traditional look appeals to experienced players who value control and precision.
 They’re built for golfers who prioritize shot shaping and workability over forgiveness.
 The compact clubhead and thin topline inspire confidence, giving you the feeling of total control over your shots.

-Muscle-Back Construction
+Pure Feel from Muscle-Back Construction

 The muscle-back construction of the Adams MB2 irons is key to the club’s performance.
 This design positions the weight directly behind the sweet spot, providing exceptional feel and feedback.
 You’ll know precisely where you’ve made contact on the clubface, allowing you to fine-tune your swing and improve your consistency.
 A Today’s Golfer review highlights how this design benefits skilled players.